 1. Absolutely do not put candles or other non-aquarium safe items in with the fish.

 2. Do not buy as many fish.
-Focus on a few main tables for the centerpieces.
+Focus on a few main tables for the bettas as centerpieces.
 Since you’ll be saving money, try to buy them slightly larger containers.

 3. Be sure the container has a cover with air holes.
 A fine mesh material works well to cover the top.
 You could use something such as white pantyhose cut to size and secured with a ribbon.
 This will prevent the betta from jumping out and hopefully anything harmful from getting into the tank.